whunt1965/EC601_IndividualProjects/README.md

 * After 2-3 test calls, my instance stopped responding.
 This may be a feature of the VM on which the instance is hosted, but will require further exploration during Phase 2.
 * I then relaunched the instance on GCP and again was able to successfully run the instance on both computer and mobile devicves.
 Notably, though, accessing the instance via Safari (rather than via Chrome) led to camera streams being disabled (which may be a result of how WebRTC is implemented in the Safari browser).

-## Phase 2: Testing Vulnerabilities
+## Phase 2: Testing Vulnerabilities and other Application issues
-In phase 2, I began testing Jitsi for potential vulnerabilities.
-My testing began by simply trying a few exploits based on observed functionality and then expanded based on analysis of potential bugs in the source code.
+In phase 2, I began testing Jitsi for potential vulnerabilities and other issues in the application.

 ### Testing Vulnerabilities Based on Functionality Observations
 #### Session Disruption